mah0x211/lua-net/README.md

 - `len:number`: the number of bytes sent.
 - `err:string`: error string.
-- `again:boolean`: true if len != #str, or errno is EAGAIN, EWOULDBLOCK or EINTR. also, save a remaining bytes of str into send queue.
+- `timeout:boolean`: true if len is not equal to #str or operation has timed out. also, save a remaining bytes of str into send queue.

 **NOTE:** all return values will be nil if closed by peer.